Alan Stanford

 Alan Stanford (born 1949) is an English-Irish actor, director and writer.
 He has worked in the theatre for many years, including a 30 year association with the Gate Theatre as both actor and director.
 He is well known for playing George Manning in the popular Irish drama series Glenroe.

 Personal life

-Though originally from Liverpool, Alan Stanford's childhood was spent on the Isle of Wight in the South of England.
-He was an only child.
+Though originally from Liverpool, Stanford's childhood was spent on the Isle of Wight.
 He trained as an actor at the Guildhall School of Music and Drama in London.
 Stanford moved to Ireland in 1969 after touring there and eventually became an Irish citizen.
-As of 2011 became resident in the USA and is based in Pittsburgh.
+As of 2011, he became resident in the USA and is based in Pittsburgh.

 Stanford's parents were John Stanford and Anne Kirkpatrick who raised him for most of his childhood in the Isle of Wight, however in 2010, aged 61, Stanford discovered that he had been adopted and that he shared a biological mother with six younger children.
 He has been married twice and has two sons from his second marriage.